Skip to Content

 2. Your persecution is on account of your race, religion, nationality, membership in a particular social group, or your political opinion.
 These five grounds can be further broken down into sub-groups, such as sexual orientation, gender, and other minority groups.

-Persecution can involve torture, rape, imprisonment, marginalization, and even death --among many other situations.
-If you or your family have fled from persecution or are at risk of suffering persecution upon returning to your home country, you should seek the help of an experienced asylum lawyer in Orange County!
+Persecution can involve torture, rape, imprisonment, marginalization, and even death, among many other situations.
+These severe conditions necessitate a careful analysis of evidence and circumstances, crafted by seasoned legal professionals.
+If you or your family have fled from persecution or are at risk of suffering persecution upon returning to your home country, you should seek the help of an asylum lawyer in Orange County.

 If you are at a U.S. border or entry point, you can either: